-- 1. R. S. Naagarazan A TEXT BOOK ON PROFESSIONAL ETHICS AND HUMAN VALUES- -New age International (p) Ltd. - 2.
+- 1. R. S. Naagarazan A TEXT BOOK ON PROFESSIONAL ETHICS AND HUMAN VALUES- New age International (p) Ltd. - 2.
 M. Govindarajan, S. Natarajan, V.S.
 Senthilkumar- PROFESSIONAL ETHICS & HUMAN VALUES. - 3.
 R. R. Gran, R. Sangal, G. P. Bagania -FOUNDATION COURSE IN HUMAN VALUES & PROFESSIONAL ETHICS - 4.
 Jayshree Suresh, B.S.
 Raghavan- HUMAN VALUES AND PROFESSIONAL ETHICS

-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit of the syllabus shall be set.

-(iii) For Part - B of the question paper, two questions shall be set from any of the units.
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit of the syllabus shall be set. - (iii) For Part B of the question paper, two questions shall be set from any of the units.

-L-T-P-C Max 201 MARKETING MANAGEMENT 4-0-0-4 Marks 100
+L-T-P-C Max Marks 201 MARKETING MANAGEMENT 4-0-0-4 100